MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/ns-wiamindr_lh-_wia_property_info.md

-### -field lAccessFlags

-Specifies the access and property attribute flags for a property.
-See the Microsoft Windows SDK documentation for a list of WIA property attribute flags.

-### -field vt

-Specifies the variant data type for the property.
-This member, which can be one of the following, controls which structure member of the <b>ValidValunion</b> is valid:

-VT_UI1

-VT_UI2

-VT_UI4

-VT_I2

-VT_I4

-VT_R4

-VT_R8

-VT_CLSID

-VT_BSTR

-See PROPVARIANT in the Windows SDK documentation for more information.

 ## -remarks

 The WIA_PROPERTY_INFO is used by the minidriver to store information about a property of arbitrary type.
 This structure is also used by the <b>wiasSetItemPropAttribs</b> to set a property's valid values.
 The <b>lAccessFlags</b> member controls whether access to a property is read-only or read/write.
 This member also conveys information about the set of valid values for a property when they are defined by a list of values, a range of values, or a bitset of flags.
 The <b>vt</b> member contains information about the type of the property.
 Both members should be used to determine which member of the <b>ValidValunion</b> can be accessed.